-The Coos County Community Health Improvement Plan (CHP) is a community level plan with broad strategies to address significant health issues in Coos County to improve the health of individuals, families, and the community at-large.
-It is implemented by a collective group of cross-sector individuals who make up Coos Healthier Together.
-Coos Healthier Together has a leadership team and multiple workgroups that meet regularly to address the priority areas outlined in the CHP.
+The Coos County Community Health Improvement Plan (CHP) is a community-level plan with broad strategies to address significant health issues in Coos County to improve the health of individuals, families, and the community at large.
+It is implemented by a collective group of cross-sector individuals who make up the Coos Community Health Improvement Plan (CHP) steering committee.
+CHP has a leadership team and multiple workgroups that meet regularly to address the priority areas outlined in the CHP.
 Advanced Health is the sole Coordinated Care Organization (CCO) involved in the Coos County CHP, as it is the only CCO that serves Coos County.

-The current CHP was developed in 2019 based off the 2018 Community Health Assessment (CHA).
-The CHA and the CHP were developed by a large collaborative of many organizations from multiple sectors and several community members.
-The collaborative included representatives from Advanced Health, public health, hospitals, federally qualified health centers, tribal health services, oral health professionals, community action, school districts, addiction and mental health organizations, early learning and parenting groups, and social and human service agencies.
+The current CHP was developed in 2019 based on the 2018 Community Health Assessment (CHA).
+The CHA and the CHP were developed by a collaboration of many organizations from multiple sectors and several community members.
+The collaborative included representatives from Advanced Health, public health, hospitals, federally qualified health centers, tribal health services, oral health professionals, community action, school districts, addiction and mental health organizations, early learning and parenting groups, social and human service, and Community and Economic Development organizations.